Curriculum by Grade Level (9-12)

 Electives: There are a variety of elective courses in computer science and the arts that take into account prior knowledge and student interest.
 In visual and performing arts, almost all Upper School courses are open to ninth graders, including media arts, photography, acting, chamber music, choir, and music theory and composition.
 Students learn experientially through Immersives, which encompass a variety of interdisciplinary offerings each year.

-Sophomores build on the academic skills and knowledge developed in ninth grade, and further their critical thinking, reading, writing, and presentation skills.
+Tenth graders build on the academic skills and knowledge developed in ninth grade, and further their critical thinking, reading, writing, and presentation skills.
 They take advantage of a wide range of electives to further their interests.

 Tenth Grade Curriculum